Nike Gear Up is an e-commerce solution that recommends a set of products to consumers based on their answers to a series of questions.

 In order to help our team and client better understand where our opportunities were within the Gear Up experience, I broke the system down based on the following groups, e.g. retail, 3rd party, social, inspiration, mobile, and apps.
 Our goal was to evolve Gear Up users from being unaware (browsing the site) to being proactive (creating their own collections) using the Gear Up platform.

-As mentioned, I was new at R/GA, this was my first project, and we were working with a new client on Nike’s side.
-I saw this as an opportunity to improve on R/GA’s traditional process of showing static wireframes via PDF decks.
+Since we were working with a new Nike client and being fresh out of grad school, I saw this as an opportunity to improve on R/GA’s traditional process of showing static wireframes via PDF decks.
 Instead of cranking out wireframes in InDesign, I stuck with Adobe Fireworks, which was specifically made for web prototyping.

-After presenting the first set of clickable wireframes to our new client, they were on board with our process.
+After presenting the first set of clickable wireframes to our new client, they were on board with our new process.
 Over the next couple of months, we went through multiple iterations of clickable wireframes.
 Because of this change in process, our clients had a better understanding of what was being presented, which made the conversations between us and the client a lot more efficient.
 On the internal side, the prototypes helped to manage expectations between creatives and developers.
-What would have been a yearlong project turned into a project that launched several months later in late October.
+What would have been a yearlong project turned into a project that launched several months after the initial brief.

 The following set of wireframes was the last set presented to the client before moving into visual design.